Electric Underwater Scooter (v2)

 Electronics & Potting

-This rubberized potting technique effectively seals the board against water ingress without the bulk of a traditional enclosure, bringing the central unit's cost to roughly $5 including materials.
+Potting with liquid electrical tape seals the board against water without the weight of a plastic case, bringing the cost down to about $5 for materials.

 Mechanical Design